 Students should contact the Office of Financial Aid to request a review of their budget if actual expenses are significantly different from the costs listed above.
 Child care expenses, computer purchases, disability related expenses, etc. can be taken into consideration.

-You can use Gettysburg's Cost and Resources Worksheet (pdf, appropriate for first-year students) and Online Calculator, including housing and meal plan options for continuing students, as a tool to determine your individual 2014-15 academic year costs.
+You can use Gettysburg's Cost and Resources Worksheet (pdf, appropriate for first-year students) and Online Cost Calculator, including housing and meal-plan options for continuing students, as a tool to determine your individual 2015-16 academic year costs.

 Prospective students can use Gettysburg's Net Price Calculator for an estimate of need-based financial aid.